Topics on this page

 Enable Auto Apply core Endpoint & Workload rules

-- Switch Implement core Endpoint & Workload rules automatically to Yes.
+- Select Yes for Implement core Endpoint & Workload rules automatically.

 - Click Save.